 The Museum Studies Program offers a friendly environment where students are supported, encouraged and given individualized attention.
 Join the program and prepare for a rewarding museum career!

-Students who apply for master’s degree candidacy in the Museum Studies Program must meet all general requirements for admission to Columbian College of Arts and Sciences and must hold a bachelor's degree with a major, or its equivalent, in an academic subject relating to museum collections.
+Students who apply for master’s degree candidacy in the Museum Studies Program must meet all general requirements for admission to the Columbian College of Arts and Sciences and must hold a bachelor's degree with a major, or its equivalent, in an academic subject relating to museum collections.
 Some common majors are anthropology, American studies, history, and biology, but other majors are also accepted.

 The Museum Studies Graduate Program provides the training and experience necessary to begin a successful museum career.
 The program is known for its academic excellence, strong faculty and internship opportunities at many of the world's top museums.

 - 42 total credit hours of work in a museum, academic and internship courses (One course = 3 credit hours);

 - 24 credit hours of museum studies courses;